-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 The Home Controller

-The first controller that we are going to build will handle the home page of our site.
+The first controller that we’re going to build will handle the home page of our site.
 Create a

-home.js file inside the
+home.js file inside a

 lib/controllers directory with the following content:

-const Models = require('../models/');
+const Models = require("../models/");

 data: {